Boolean operators connect your search words together to either narrow or broaden your set of results.

 Wildcard symbols may vary by database; common symbols include: ? and !

 Most databases allow you to specify that adjacent words be searched as phrases.
-Using parentheses around search words is a common way to do phrase searching, but not all databases or search engines use them.
-Put a phrase in parentheses when you want to find words in the exact order.
+Using quotation marks around search words is a common way to do phrase searching, but not all databases or search engines use them.
+Put a phrase in quotation marks when you want to find words in the exact order.

 Example: "quality of life"